dgroomes/java-foreign-function-and-memory-api-playground/README.md

 See the README in [jextract/](jextract/).

-## Instructions

-Follow these instructions to build and run the program.

-1. Use Java 17 but have Java 21 installed
-   * Java 21 is in preview.
-It's too new for Gradle to support it.
-So, use Java 17 to run Gradle tasks but have Java 21 installed so that Gradle can delegate to Java 21's `javac` and `java` commands for compiling and running our program.
-2. Build the program distribution:
-   * ```shell
-     ./gradlew installDist
-     ```
-3. Switch to Java 21
-4. Run the program:
-   * ```shell
-     build/install/java-foreign-function-and-memory-api-playground/bin/java-foreign-function-and-memory-api-playground
-     ```
-   * While it's possible to use Gradle as program runner, I would prefer to escape from Gradle after the build process and run the program using the start script.
-This is one more step, but on the other hand, it's more explicit.

 ## Wish List

 General clean-ups, TODOs and things I wish to implement for this project: